Man in Minnesota charged with 1983 homicide in Michigan

 Robbery apparently was a motive, Rios said.

-It wasn’t immediately known if Snell has a lawyer in Minnesota who could comment.
+It wasn’t immediately known if Snell had a lawyer in Minnesota who could comment.

 “One can hardly imagine what the Atwood family has felt over the past decades,” Newaygo County prosecutor Worth Stay said.
 “These charges are the next steps.”